-Itamar Kislev also concluded that verses 6–13 are an independent Priestly story that is not based on verses 1–5.
-However, in Kislev’s view, verses 14–18 are an addition, also Priestly, whose aim is to unify the three independent stories appearing in verses 1–13: two non-Priestly stories and one Priestly story.
-According to him, identifying the Israelite man and the Midianite woman by their names and statuses (vv.
-14-15) are not part of the original Priestly narrative since the names are not mentioned during the narrative, but only as it draws to a close.
-They do not have a plot function in the original Phinehas story and therefore they appear to him to have been added as a note to the story.
-According to Kislev, this addition was meant to explain that the sinners who were killed by Phinehas were actually leaders of the people and to thus present Phinehas’s act as a fulfillment of the instruction to impale the leaders of the people.
-This "Priestly redactor" later states that the plague was “of the affair of Peor” (v.
-16) – and in this way all three of the stories are tied together.
-Thus, in Kislev’s view there are two Priestly layers in the chapter: The P layer as an independent source, to which the Phinehas story in verses 6–13 belongs and which is not based on the non-Priestly material; and a redaction layer, also Priestly, that does reflect familiarity with the non-Priestly stories and is found in verses 14–18.
+Itamar Kislev also concluded that verses 6–13 comprise an independent Priestly story independent of verses 1–5.
+However, in Kislev’s view, verses 14–18 are an interpolation, also Priestly, intended to unify the three independent stories appearing in verses 1–13: two non-Priestly stories and one Priestly story.
+Kislev argues that as the names of the of the Israelite man and the Midianite woman are mentioned only as the narrative draws to a close (25:14-15), we may infer that their identification by means of their names and positions was not part of the original Priestly narrative.
+These details did not have a plot function in the original Phinehas story and have been added to explain that the sinners who were killed by Phinehas were actually leaders of the people and thereby present Phinehas’ act as a fulfillment of the instruction to impale the leaders of the people.
+This "Priestly redactor" later states that the plague was “of the affair of Peor” (18) and all three stories are thereby tied together.
+Kislev therefore discerns two Priestly layers in the chapter: 1) the P layer, an independent source, to which the Phinehas story in verses 6–13 belongs, which is not based on non-Priestly material, and 2) a redaction layer, also Priestly, found in verses 14–18, which does reflect familiarity with the non-Priestly stories.

-However, it is not necessary to assume that the mention of the names in verses 14–15 is an addition and that they really reflect familiarity with the non-Priestly stories in the chapter.
-As Nihan noted, mentioning the names following the main plot is a legitimate narrative device; if the names were inserted during the course of the story it would disturb the plot tension.
-The mention of the names only after the main plot comes to emphasize Phinehas’s zealotry, as one uninterested in the individual identities of the sinners but only in their national identities – Israelite and Midianite, between whom a relationship is unacceptable, in his eyes.
-It is only after the events that the author deems it appropriate to note that the two were very important figures in their own right.
-This fact actually fulfills an important function later on: it provides the plot backdrop to the war with Midian which, according to verses 16–18, broke out as a result of the Midianites’ persecution of the Israelites which itself was revenge for the killing of “their kinswoman Cozbi daughter of the Midianite chieftain” (v.
-18).
-The claim of several earlier and later scholars that verses 16–18 alone prepare the ground for the war with Midian is not to be credited, since these verses already build on the identities of the slain in verses 14–15.
+However, it is not necessary to assume that the mention of the names in verses 14–15 is an interpolation reflecting familiarity with the non-Priestly stories in the chapter.
+As Nihan noted, mentioning names following the main plot events is a legitimate narrative device because insertion of the names during the course of the story would detract from the plot’s tension.
+The mention of the names only after the main plot event emphasizes Phinehas’s zealotry, by portraying him as uninterested in the individual identities of the sinners and concerned only with their national identities – Israelite and Midianite -- between whom a relationship is in his eyes unacceptable.
+It is only after these events that the author deems it appropriate to note that the two sinners were themselves very important figures.
+This fact actually fulfills an important function later on by providing the backdrop to the war with Midian which, according to verses 16–18, broke out as a result of the Midianites’ persecution of the Israelites, itself revenge for the killing of “their kinswoman Cozbi daughter of the Midianite chieftain” (18).
+The claim of several earlier and later scholars that verses 16–18 alone prepare the backdrop for the war with Midian is not convincing, since these verses build on the identities of the slain in verses 14–15.

-The war with Midian belongs to the Priestly literature even if there is no consensus as to which Priestly layer it belongs.
-Accordingly, even if we accept some of Kislev’s argument and view verses 14–18 as secondary to verses 6–13, this addition still belongs to an internal layer of the Priestly literature.
-Even if identification of the slain does not serve the internal objective of the Phinehas story itself, it serves the story of the war with Midian, which is itself Priestly.
-And, these verses do not contain any solid evidence of knowledge of the non-Priestly stories in the chapter.
+The war with Midian clearly belongs to the Priestly literature, although scholars do not agree as to which Priestly layer it belongs.
+Therefore, even if we accept part of Kislev’s argument and view verses 14–18 as secondary to verses 6–13, this interpolation nonetheless belongs to an internal layer of the Priestly literature.
+Even if identification of the slain does not further the internal objective of the Phinehas story, it contributes to the story of the war with Midian, itself Priestly.
+Furthermore, these verses contain no solid evidence of the author’s knowledge of the non-Priestly stories in the chapter.